Know Your Enemy (Rage Against the Machine song): Composition

-The song is in common time.
-The song's intro, in a moderate tempo of 84 BPM, makes use of Tom Morello's toggle switch, switching his pickups on and off to create a tremolo effect.
+The song is in common time and in the key of F♯ minor.
+The intro, in a moderate tempo of 84 BPM, makes use of Tom Morello's toggle switch, switching his pickups on and off to create a tremolo effect.
 Morello's effect is to imitate 70s classic rock synthesizer sounds.
 This is accompanied by Tim Commerford's slap bass, making this the only other track on the album to use the technique besides "Take the Power Back."
 After this, it starts up in a faster, punk-ish riff at a tempo of 114.
-This then leads into the verse, another fast paced riff centered upon the bass.
-Both the main and secondary riffs were written by Commerford on an acoustic bass.
-The song is in the key of F# minor.
+This then leads into the verse, another fast-paced riff centered upon the bass.
 The chorus then returns to the original riff again, and then returns to the verse.
-Then, the song goes into a slower, 4/4 beat with palm muted guitar, background percussion by Stephen Perkins of Jane's Addiction and the trance-like vocals of Maynard James Keenan ("I've got no patience now/so sick of complacence now/sick of you/time has come to pay").
-Perry Farrell was asked to sing the part but his absence led to it being given to former Rage lead vocalist candidate Keenan instead.
-All is brought to an end by Tom Morello's guitar solo using the DigiTech Whammy pedal harmonizer setting (as opposed to the pitch shifter setting used during the solo of "Killing in the Name") and toggle switch until the tempo slows down dramatically with a false ending.
-The guitar chord dissolves on a sludgy note resemblant of the intro to Black Sabbath's "Iron Man".
+Then, the song goes into a slower beat with palm-muted guitar, additional percussion by Stephen Perkins, and the trance-like vocals of Maynard James Keenan ("I've got no patience now/so sick of complacence now/sick of you/time has come to pay").
+This is followed by Tom Morello's guitar solo using the DigiTech Whammy pedal harmonizer setting (as opposed to the pitch shifter setting used during the solo of "Killing in the Name") and toggle switch until the tempo slows down dramatically with a false ending.
 It goes back to the verse riff with Zack speaking the line "All of which are American dreams" eight times, finishing well after the band stops playing.